New Patient Information & FAQ’s

 If you have had a prior allergy work-up, any allergy-related clinical information can be helpful.
 We encourage to have your previous records sent to our office when possible.
 Alternatively, you can bring these records with your to your appointment.

 An otolaryngologist is an Ear, Nose, and Throat Specialist trained in the surgical management of disorders of the ears, nose, and throat.
 Many ENT physicians also perform allergy skin testing for disorders that affect the nasal passages, sinuses, and airway.
-Our ENT-allergist (Dr. Piepergerdes) treats many of these common disorders in adult patients.
+ENT-allergist treats many of these common disorders in adult patients.

 If you cannot keep your appointment, please cancel 24 hours in advance.
 Failure to cancel an appointment 24 hours in advance of your scheduled time may generate a fee.